kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 client from using the document even though the response is being used or referred to by the document.

-For example, inline images typically improves the usability of an HTML document.
+For example, inline images typically improve the usability of an HTML document.
 Therefore, such images will be given the `non-blocking` urgency.

 ## progressive